Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ## How to use this image

 This extension currently supports both RabbitMQ and Azure Service Bus brokers.
-In order to successfully run this extension, you need to first run the ServiceControl container, read more about the ServiceControl [image](https://hub.docker.com/r/particular/servicecontrol).
+In order to successfully run this extension, you need to first run the ServiceControl container.
+Read more about the ServiceControl [image](https://hub.docker.com/r/particular/servicecontrol).

 ### 1. Setup the connector